 All proposals must align with the legislative definition of effective professional learning, including taking place in learning communities, build leadership capacity in teachers, be based on data-based decision making, and support long-term change with ongoing learning opportunities.
-These programs include the creation of a 1-year or 3-year implementation plan.
-Additionally, all teacher participants must film themselves and use that video for self and/or peer reflection.
+All teacher participants must film themselves and use that video for self and/or peer reflection.

 Most project funding is typically spent to pay teachers for summer work preparing for the following school year, as well as a substitute for teachers to participate in learning opportunities, video hardware, and teacher learning materials.
 Some projects have also covered things like summer teacher internships with an industry partner and micro-messaging training and support.
 Applications can be submitted by either a single school or a group of schools but must be submitted by an administrator.

 School administrators may apply for this grant on behalf of a single school or a group of schools.

 - Application opens for submissions: March 8, 2021